Is your child struggling to pronounce words? Our speech therapists help children develop clear speech and confidence in communication.

 Articulation disorders involve difficulty physically producing a specific sound.
 Phonological disorders involve patterns of errors — for example, always replacing sounds made at the back of the mouth with sounds at the front.
 The distinction matters because it changes how therapy is approached.

 Yes.
 Speech sound awareness and literacy are closely connected.
 Children who can hear and produce sounds accurately tend to have stronger phonological awareness, which is a foundation for reading and spelling.
+Learn more about our literacy support on our services page.

 It depends on the concern.
 For broader patterns of unclear speech, we see children as young as 2.
 For specific sound errors (like /r/ or /s/), therapy is often most effective from age 4–5 onward.
 Our free discovery call can help you decide the right timing.